xorbitsai/inference/README.md

 ### Deployment
 To start a local instance of Xinference, run the following command:

+## Local
 ```bash
 $ xinference -H,--host "localhost" \
              -p,--port 9997 \
              --log-level INFO
 ```
+XInference will launch a web UI, you can select to create a model and then have a conversation with it on the web page.

+## Distributed

-To deploy Xinference in a cluster, you need to start an Xinference supervisor on one server and Xinference workers on the other servers.
+To deploy Xinference in a cluster, you need to start a Xinference supervisor on one server and Xinference workers on the other servers.
 Follow the steps below:

 #### Starting the Supervisor